paul-florentin-charles/Internship/resources/notes/2016_wavenet.md

 This vector is then modified to maximize the **log-likelihood** of $x_t$ regarding the parameters.
 These parameters being the possible values for $x_i$ represented by the vector of probabilities.

----
+### Dilated causal convolutions

 *Causal convolutions* imply a good ordering of the samples.
-> Training time : parallel (all samples are known)
+- Training time : parallel (all samples are known)
-> Generating time : sequential
+- Generating time : sequential
 Issues to increase **receptive field**
 - increase amount of layers
 - increase filters size